bkleinen/bkleinen.github.io/classes/ss2020/info2/index.md

 and you will want to know this decision beforehand.

 Whether you attend the lectures or not, is your own decision, but note that the content of Info2 might differ.
-It's your responsibilty to inform yourself about the topics covered.
+It's your responsibility to inform yourself about the topics covered.